 The head strap is fitted with a gel pad so it feels even more comfortable to wear.
 You’ll get one lithium battery with this helmet and that’s all that’s required to use it.

 This welding helmet from Lincoln Electric has a beautiful black finish weighing just over 3 lbs.
-Featuring a patented 4 C Lens technology, which refers to Carat, Cut, Color, and Clarity, the lens of this helmet has an optical rating of 1/1/1/1
+It features a patented 4 C Lens technology, which refers to Carat, Cut, Color, and Clarity, the lens of this welding helmet has an optical rating of 1/1/1/1

 This allows you to be able to see clearly through.
 Its wide lens measures 3.7 x 3.3 inches.
 This solar-powered helmet is powered using rechargeable batteries.